dustinpfister/test_threejs/views/json/vertcolor-trees/README.md

 ## 6tri-morph

 Same as with 6tri, but now I am adding in morph attributes.
 I would also like to have morph attributes for the color attribute, but saidly it would seem that [this is not possible](https://github.com/mrdoob/three.js/issues/20057) at least [not with webgl1](https://github.com/mrdoob/three.js/pull/22293).
 Looking at the source code for the webgl renerer though it does look like color attributes are being updated, it is just that it will not work for me if I want to stick with webgl1.
-So as far as I can tell I have to just be happy with updating position and normals only.
+So as far as I can tell I have to just be happy with updating position and normals only with this collection at least.

-* one or more more attributes for 'position'
+* one or more morph attributes for 'position'
+* everything else is the same as 6tri models

 ## 12tri-plus